We love to camp, and we love to eat. They’re two of our favorite things.

-What we’ve found though is that most websites that share camping recipes focus on highly processed foods that are just kind of tossed together.
+We’ve found that most websites that share camping recipes focus on highly processed foods that are just kind of tossed together.

-It’s extremely unhealthy and, if you’re not accustomed to it, can play havoc with your stomach and digestion.
+It’s incredibly unhealthy and can play havoc with your stomach and digestion.

-Who wants to spend their camping trip in a public bathroom or out in the brush dealing with the consequences of terrible food?
+Who wants to spend their camping trip in a public bathroom.
+Or, worse than that, out in the brush dealing with the consequences of terrible food?

 It doesn’t have to be that way.